- UC Santa Cruz

 - Visual Studies PhD

 The Visual Studies Ph.D. at UC Santa Cruz is an interdisciplinary program designed for students with diverse academic backgrounds from across the arts and humanities who wish to pursue a graduate degree focused on the social and cultural production of human vision and on the distinctive roles played by art and artifacts in societies from around the globe.
-Faculty research areas include cultural production in Africa, the Americas, Asia, Europe, and the Pacific Islands.
+Faculty research areas include cultural production in Africa, the Americas, Asia, Europe, the Mediterranean, and the Pacific Islands.

 The flexibility of the program allows students to work closely with their advisor and the director of graduate studies to craft a personalized course of study that advances their intellectual and professional goals.